valere92/alx-low_level_programming/0x0B-malloc_free/README.md

 1-strdup.c :  a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

 3-alloc_grid.c : a function that returns a pointer to a 2 dimensional array of integers.

+2-str_concat.c : a function that concatenates two strings.